aristanetworks/anta/docs/faq.md

     In this command, ANTA NRFU is configured with several options.
 Notably, the `--timeout` parameter is set to 50 seconds (instead of the default 30 seconds) to allow extra time for API calls to complete.

+## `Session cookie expired` errors when using session-based authentication { .anta-toc-heading }

+??? question "`Session cookie expired` errors when using session-based authentication"

+    When using session-based authentication (`--use-session-auth` or `use_session_auth: true` in the inventory), you may see `Session cookie expired` errors on some or all tests for a device, while the device was reachable during the initial connectivity check.

+    This happens when the eAPI session cookie expires in the middle of an ANTA run.
+The session is established during the initial device connection verification, but if the run takes long enough, the cookie may expire before all tests have been executed.

+    When a cookie expires, all eAPI requests in-flight with the stale cookie will fail.
+This can result in some tests failing with `Session cookie expired` while others succeed on the same device.

+    !!! note
+        ANTA does not currently implement a graceful retry mechanism for expired session cookies.
+This is a known limitation that may be addressed in a future release.

+    ### Solution

+    Increase the session timeout on the EOS device under `management api http-commands`:

+    ```bash
+    management api http-commands
+       session timeout 30
+    ```

+    !!! info
+        By default, the session timeout on EOS is set to the maximum of 1440 minutes (24 hours), so this only applies to devices for which a lower custom value was configured.
+If a shorter timeout is required by your enterprise security policy, make sure it is long enough to cover your average ANTA run.

 ## `ImportError` related to `urllib3` when running ANTA { .anta-toc-heading }

 ??? question "`ImportError` related to `urllib3` when running ANTA"